In this Article

-This Excel Tutorial demonstrates how to use the Excel TIMEVALUE Function in Excel to convert a time stored as text into a valid time, with formula examples.
+This tutorial demonstrates how to use the Excel TIMEVALUE Function in Excel to convert a time stored as text into a valid time.

 The TIMEVALUE Function Converts a time stored as text into the time’s corresponding serial number.